keyleds/keyleds/README.rst

 keyleds
 =======

-This implements a user-level driver library for Logitech keyboards.
+This implements a user-level driver for
+Logitech keyboards.
 It is a personal development project built by capturing Logitech's software communications to the keyboard.
 Plus some experiments throwing bytes at it.

 * Tested on a G410 Atlas Spectrum keyboard.
-* If you test it with other keyboards, please let me know what works.
+* Other Logitech keyboard should work as well.
+If you test other keyboards, please let me know what works so I can make a list.

 Why another project?
 Because the ones I found work from replaying captured USB frames, which is clumsy and prone to failing at